 Students must pass the National Board Dental Hygiene Examination, which is offered by the American Dental Association, in order to be legally licensed for employment (www.ada.org).
 The exam covers dental hygiene knowledge and skills for those interested in obtaining careers in the field.
 Some states may also have additional licensing requirements.

 Dental hygienists who want to advance their careers often pursue additional education.
-Advanced degrees, such as a Bachelor of Science or Master of Science degree in dental hygiene, can help them accomplish this.
-Hygienists who want to become researchers, teachers, dentists or even enter management careers, may find these programs valuable.
-Greater responsibilities, salaries and career opportunities may result when a hygienist completes an advanced education program.
+Higher degrees, such as a Bachelor of Science or Master of Science degree in dental hygiene, can help them accomplish this.
+Hygienists who want to become researchers, teachers, dentists or managers may find these programs valuable.
+These careers may involve greater responsibilities and higher salaries than hygienist positions.